-- 10) Examine the features and functions of various types of video cameras.
+- 6.1 Camera Features: Examine the features and functions of various types of video cameras.
 Explain the interrelationship between f-stops, the iris, and aperture in controlling light, and relate concepts to the physical laws that govern light and other optical phenomena.
 Differentiate between the focal length and the focal point related to a zoom lens.
 Describe how to focus a camera and explain the depth of field.
 Describe the importance and procedures for setting white balance.
-Summarize the purpose and steps of camera settings in a checklist that a camera operator could use to prepare a camera for capturing video in various environments.
-(TN Reading 1, 2, 3, 4, 9; TN Writing 4, 9; TN Physical World Concepts 3, TN Physics 4) - 11) Analyze the rules of composition and elements of design as related to composing camera shots (i.e. the rule of thirds, field of view, lead room, color, lines, etc.).
+Summarize the purpose and steps of camera settings in a checklist that a camera operator could use to prepare a camera for capturing video in various environments. - 6.2 Rules of Composition: Analyze the rules of composition and elements of design as related to composing camera shots (i.e., the rule of thirds, field of view, lead room, color, lines, etc.).
 Examine videos, artwork, and photographs to identify examples of the rules of composition in use and evaluate the impact on the scene.
-Create a visual presentation to describe the rules of composition, citing examples and
+Create a visual presentation to describe the rules of composition, citing examples and counterexamples from various resources.

-- counterexamples from various resources.
-(TN Reading 3, 4, 9; TN Writing 6, 9; TN Visual Art 2.1, 2.2) - 12) Distinguish among different types of tri-pods and other camera mounting devices.
+- 6.3 Camera Mounting: Distinguish among different types of tripods and other camera mounting devices.
 Demonstrate the proper procedures for setting up a camera on a tripod.
 Analyze and describe the various types of camera angles, shots, and movements in an infographic or demonstration.
-Correctly use the proper equipment and procedures to capture video footage.
-(TN Reading 3, 4; TN Writing 2, 4) - 13) Select the appropriate camera and basic accessories for a given production location.
-Properly set up the camera including positioning and mounting the camera and connecting the necessary cables.
-Demonstrate proper procedures to clean and store cameras and equipment.
-(TN Reading 3, 4, 9) - 14) Examine the basic types and applications of various lighting equipment.
+Correctly use the proper equipment and procedures to capture video footage. - 6.4 Production Accessories: Select the appropriate camera and basic accessories for a given production location.
+Properly set up the camera, including positioning, mounting the camera, and connecting the necessary cables.
+Demonstrate proper procedures to clean and store cameras and equipment. - 6.5 Lighting Equipment: Examine the basic types and applications of various lighting equipment.
 Compare and contrast studio and field lighting equipment and techniques.
 Evaluate light quality in terms of intensity, color, direction, and other characteristics.
-Describe a variety of lighting techniques, including one, two, and three point lighting techniques; demonstrate the ability to provide written specifications for required lighting setups, as a set designer would instruct a gaffer.
-Employ proper lighting equipment according to industry safety standards.
-(TN Reading 3, 4, 5, 8, 9; TN Writing 2, 4) - 15) Examine the scientific properties and principles of sound, including how sound travels and how digital audio is created.
-Citing textbooks and online resources, create an informational text with supporting graphics illustrating the principles.
-(TN Reading 2, 3, 4, 5; TN Writing 2, 4, 6, 7, 9; TN Physical World Concepts 3, TN Physical Science 2) - 16) Utilize the knowledge of microphones and scientific principles of sound to appropriately select and place microphones for a given production.
+Describe a variety of lighting techniques, including one, two, and three-point lighting techniques; demonstrate the ability to provide written specifications for required lighting setups, as a set designer would instruct a gaffer.
+Employ proper lighting equipment according to industry safety standards. - 6.6 Principles of Sound: Examine the scientific properties and principles of sound, including how sound travels and how digital audio is created.
+Citing textbooks and online resources, create an informational text with supporting graphics illustrating the principles. - 6.7 Microphones: Utilize the knowledge of microphones and scientific principles of sound to appropriately select and place microphones for a given production.
 Connect microphones to camera equipment and other audio equipment using the proper cables.
 Compare and contrast the types, uses, and pick-up patterns of various microphones.
 Create a visual display illustrating pick-up patterns of microphones and listing example scenarios when each is commonly used.
 Experiment with different microphones and predict the pick-up pattern of each.
 Consult instructional manuals and manufacturer online resources to evaluate if the conclusions are correct.
-(TN Reading 2, 3, 4, 9; TN Writing 7, 9; TN Physical World Concepts 3, TN Physical Science 2) - 15) Connect microphones to camera equipment using the proper cables.
-Research basic techniques for capturing audio with a camera and accompanying microphone.
-Demonstrate the proper placement of microphones for capturing audio for a video production.
-(TN Reading 3, 4)

-Planning a Production
+7. Planning a Production